Multi-orbit cyclic subspace codes and linear sets: Introduction

-Let $q$ be a prime power and let $n$ be a positive integer.
-Sidon spaces were introduced recently by Bachoc, Serra and Z\'emor in \cite{BSZ2015} as an important tool to prove the linear analogue of Vosper's Theorem, which analyze the equality in the linear analouge of Kneser's theorem proved in \cite{BSZ2018,HouLeungXiang2002}.
+Ben-Sasson, Etzion, Gabizon and Raviv in \cite{BEGR} used subspace polynomials to generate cyclic subspace codes with size $\frac{q^n-1}{q-1}$ and minimum distance $2k-2$, proving that the conjecture is true for any given $k$ and infinitely many values of $n$.
+Such result was then improved in \cite{Otal} (see also \cite{BEGR,Otal,SantZullo1}).
+Finally, the conjecture was solved in \cite{Roth} for most of the cases, by making use of \emph{Sidon spaces}.
+They were originally introduced in \cite{BSZ2015}, as an important tool to prove the linear analogue of Vosper's Theorem, which analyzes the equality in the linear analouge of Kneser's theorem proved in \cite{BSZ2018,HouLeungXiang2002}.

 An $\fq$-subspace $U$ of $\fqn$ is called a \textbf{Sidon space} if the product of any two elements of $U$ has a unique factorization over $U$, up to multiplying by some elements in $\fq$.
 More precisely, $U$ is a Sidon space if for all nonzero $a,b,c,d \in U$, if $ab=cd$, then

 where if $e\in \fqn$ then $e\fq=\{e \lambda \colon \lambda \in \fq\}$.
-Sidon spaces may be seen as the $q$-analogue of \textbf{Sidon sets}, that is a subset $A$ in a commutative group with the property that the sums of two elements of $A$ are all distinct except when they coincide because of commutativity.
-The name comes back to Simon Sidon and was given by Erd\H{o}s in \cite{Erdos}.
+Sidon spaces may be seen as the $q$-analogue of \textbf{Sidon set}, that is a subset $A$ in a commutative group with the property that the sums of two elements of $A$ are all distinct except when they coincide because of commutativity.
+The name comes back to Simon Szidon and was given by Erd\H{o}s in \cite{Erdos}.
 Sidon sets have been then intensively studied in several contexts, see e.g.\ \cite{Babai1985,Cill2012,CRC2010Sidon}.
 For a survey the reader is referred to \cite{surverySidon}.
-Sidon spaces attracted a lot of attention especially because of their connection with cyclic subspace codes pointed out by Roth, Raviv and Tamo in \cite{Roth}.
-Indeed, they gave the following characterization.
-To this aim, if $U$ is an $\fq$-subspace of $\fqn$, we denote by $\mathrm{Orb}(U)$ the set $\{\alpha U \colon \alpha \in\fqn^*\}$.